oscar-dev19/portfolio/aboutme.md

 ---
-👋 Hi, I'm Oscar Lopez!

-I’m a self-taught Software Engineer and current Computer Science student (B.S. in progress) with a passion for building intelligent, data-driven systems that create real-world impact.
-As a Contract Software Engineer at DataAnnotation.tech, I fine-tune Large Language Models using TypeScript and Python—an experience that’s deepened my appreciation for the intersection of AI, language, and human insight.

-Driven by curiosity and a commitment to lifelong learning, I’ve developed a diverse technical toolkit—from architecting AWS Serverless APIs and designing a CNC G-Code compiler to building a multithreaded web server in Rust.
-My projects reflect a balance of engineering rigor, creative problem-solving, and a desire to push boundaries across domains like systems programming, developer tooling, and data analytics.

-What excites me most is using code to turn complexity into clarity—whether that’s uncovering patterns in messy datasets, designing clean developer experiences, or solving tough architectural challenges.
-I thrive at the intersection of software, data, and thoughtful design, and I’m eager to contribute to high-impact teams that value experimentation, precision, and collaboration.

-Outside of tech, I find inspiration in hiking trails, kitchen experiments, and cozy cafés.
-These spaces recharge me and often spark the unconventional thinking I bring to my work.
+## Who Am I?
+---
+  Hello!
+I'm Oscar Lopez—a self-driven Software Engineer and Computer Science student (undergraduate B.S.) who loves to bring together transformative intelligent systems and action in the real world.

+## What Drives Me?
+---
+  My focus is intelligent, data-driven systems that ultimately deliver real value in people's lives.
+There is nothing quite like writing code that connects the complex world of algorithms to the tangible world of solutions—wether this is driving efficiency through a workflow, automating complexity, or revealing what wasn't obvious in the data.

+## Current Work | Experience
+  As a Contract Software Engineer with DataAnnotation.tech I operate in the world of Large Language Models and build and finetune AI systems in TypeScript and Python every day.
+I have developed a true appreciation for the blend of artificial intelligence, natural language processing and human judgement.
+The best AI systems are those that aren't only advanced technologically, but were designed for how people actually reason and communicate in a humanistic way.
+My work with LLMs has given me the perspective that instead of AI replacing human judgement, we need to augment it.
+I am especially interested in autonomous systems that have the ability to learn, adapt, make intelligent conclusions, and are transparent and controllable.

+## Technical Journey & Philosophy

+  I believe my learning journey has not been straightforward - and I wouldn't want it to be!
+I have followed my curiosities and developed a wide-ranging technical tool-belt spanning multiple disciplines.
+I believe the most interesting problems lie in the overlaps and intersections of disciplines - systems programming and data analytics, developer tools and user experience, machine learning and real-world engineering.

+## Highlights of some of my Projects

+### Cloud Architecture:
+I've architected AWS Serverless APIs that handle real-world traffic, learning firsthand how to build systems that are both scalable and cost-effective.
+There's a particular satisfaction in designing infrastructure that elegantly handles both your everyday load and your unexpected viral moment.
+### Systems Programming:
+Built a CNC G-Code compiler that translates design intentions into precise machine instructions—a project that taught me the importance of precision, performance, and the beauty of code that controls physical reality.
+### Performance Engineering:
+Developed a Rust multithreaded web server, diving deep into memory management, concurrency, and the art of squeezing every ounce of performance out of hardware.
+Rust taught me that safety and speed aren't mutually exclusive.

+Each project has been a deliberate exploration into uncharted territory, testing limits and discovering what happens when seemingly disparate technologies and methodologies collide in interesting ways.

 ---